GitTimeraider/Subscription-Tracker-docker/README_NEW.md

 3. Restart the application to recreate the database

 ### Performance Issues
-1. Consider using PostgreSQL for production instead of SQLite
-2. Monitor system resources if running many subscriptions
+1. Monitor system resources if running many subscriptions
-3. Check email server response times
+2. Check email server response times

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📞 Support

-For support, questions, or feature requests, please open an issue on GitHub.

----

-**Happy subscription tracking!** 🎉